Strategies to Help Students ‘Go Deep’ When Reading Digitally. Students are doing more reading on digital devices than they ever have before.

 At no point in history have more children been enrolled in formal education.
 Thanks to global commitments and movements such as the Millennium Development Goals and Education For All, more than 90 percent of all primary-age children are now in school.
 But efforts to expand children’s education have served to obscure the surreptitious rise of a global learning crisis.
 An estimated 650 million children have not reached foundational developmental and learning milestones: 200 million under the age of five are not meeting basic socio-emotional and cognitive growth indicators; 250 million (half of whom are in school) lack basic literacy or math skills; and another 200 million youth do not possess the basic set of literacy and numeracy skills they will need for work.

 Education and the acquisition of skills are crucial to solving some of the world’s most pressing problems.
 Get global education updates from Brookings 1.2 What’s the Debate?
+1.3 What to watch out for?
 From Written to Digital: The New Literacy.
 Both the 21st-century economy and the careers needed to fuel it are changing at an unprecedented rate.

 By Sara Gilgore Even as the market for digital devices and apps aimed at young children explodes, parents and educators alike remain wary of technology's growing role in early-childhood education.